St. Mary of Magdala, an Inclusive Catholic Community

 Tax Deductible Donations

-If you would like to make a tax deductible contribution to St. Mary of Magdala, please send a check to St. Mary of Magdala Catholic Community or SMMCC; Address: P.O.
-Box 20042
+If you would like to make a tax deductible contribution to St. Mary of Magdala, please send a check to:

 Indianapolis, IN 46220